corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

     * Show how many leaders would be assimilated/necrophaged out of the total
     * Bugfixes where some types of empires were improperly barred from selecting some Retain Leaders options
 * 7.1.1 Add missing validation for Civic: Organics Zealots - they can prevent you from cybernetically assimilating leaders
+* 8.0.0 Update for Stellaris version 3.7 "Canis Minor"
+    * Adjust "Peerless Infiltration" to grant a bonus in the new "Infiltration" espionage operation category and to improve intel gain speed
+    * Integrate underlying game changes

 ## Source Code